chrisadrian001/F5_UG_Automation_Basics_with_BIG-IP/docs/lab2/lab2.rst

     | Certificate Class    | |ssl_cert|   |
     +----------------------+--------------+

 #.
 We have verified we have a complete declaration.
 Click on **Send** in Postman to send the complete declaration to BIG-IP.
-We should receive a 200 OK an in the body of the response we should see results = success.
+We should receive a 200 OK and in the body of the response we should see results = success.

     |app_success|